Heinrich Heine University Düsseldorf: The Senate

 The Senate is the central democratic organ for discussions between the university's various status groups.
-Their representatives are elected by the university public.
+The university public elects its representatives.
 Further senate members are the chancellor and the president.

-University law gives the senate the right to confirm elected rectorate members in their office.
+University law grants the senate the authority to confirm elected members of the rectorate in office.
 Furthermore, it can give "recommendations and statements" concerning the university's development.
 To a certain extent, statements have a binding character for the President's Office.

 Faculty council

 Each faculty council represents the interests of the various status groups within a faculty.
 It elects a dean as the head of faculty management (Dean's Office).
 Deans represent a faculty and its interests to the president's office.

 Student representation

 The student parliament is the highest plenary organ of all matriculated students at HHU.

 The central representative of student life and the voice of students' demands in university politics is the AStA (Allgemeiner Studierendenausschuss).

-One student association for each academic subject represents the interests of the students within the university community.
+One student association for each academic subject represents students' interests within the university community.